How to Estimate the Net Cash Flows in QuickBooks 2014

 The gross sales price of $630,000 minus $300,000 for the mortgage payment minus $30,000 for selling costs equals $300,000.

 |Final cash flow from sale||$300,000|

 The final step is to combine the information shown.
-The net cash flows column summarizes the net cash flows.
+The net cash flows column summarizes the net cash flows from the preceding table.
 The liquidation cash flow column shows 0 during the first 19 years.
-Then in year 20, however, the liquidation cash flow shows as $300,000.
+In year 20, however, the liquidation cash flow shows as $300,000.
 The real deal combines the net cash flows and the liquidation cash flow.